JulianKemmerer/PipelineC/docs/pypeline_guide.md

 This wrapper does not pipeline the shared computation internally.
 If it cannot meet the target clock, pass `AUTO_COMB_SHARE(my_comb_func)` to `make_stream_auto_pipeline` or `make_stream_auto_multi_cycle` instead.

+The delay-oriented sibling is `make_stream_auto_comb_unshare` from `stream.stream_auto_comb_unshare`.
+It uses the same two-bank elastic shell, accepts a pure function or ACU tag, and exposes `.acu`.
+All interface, latency, II and stall behavior above is identical; only the combinational optimization objective differs.

 ---